What Makes The Best Organic Fertilizer

 There's an analogous situation with termites.
 Termites produce methane during enteric fermentation, as happens in the rumen of a cow.
 But due to the presence of methanotrophic bacteria, methane levels around a termite mound are actually lower than in the general atmosphere.

-not only oil, but also methane.
-To the astonishment of scientists
+only oil, but also methane.
+To the astonishment

 ACRES U.S.A.
 When